South Dakota workers’ compensation insurance

 Workers’ compensation insurance is optional for South Dakota businesses.
 However, many small business owners choose to get coverage because it’s a cost-effective option that can help you save money in the long run.

-Who needs workers' compensation in South Dakota?
+Who needs workers' compensation insurance in South Dakota?

 South Dakota is different from most other states because it does not require workers’ compensation insurance.